ChildsplayOSU/bogl/README.md

 or(True, False)
 let x = 2 in 40 + x
 ```
-You can also try evaluation expressions using the functions in the example1.bgl file:
+You can also try evaluating expressions using the functions in the example1.bgl file:
 ```
 succ(99)
 ```